Disney's Caribbean Beach Resort Review

 Caribbean Beach—Old Port Royale Lobby

-We flew into MCO and took an Uber to the hotel.
+On our last visit, we flew into MCO and took an Uber to the hotel.
 Generally, that’s our preferred way to get between the airport and Disney World, but there are also shuttle options.

 Caribbean Beach was significantly remodeled a few years ago, and it still looks pretty good.
 The entire Old Port Royale area, particularly the lobby, is beautiful.